-The I.T. industry in China is a rapidly growing market.
-Over the last 1 year in Hong Kong, I’ve been lucky enough to work on an exciting project.
-I’ve also had the chance to learn something that’s never encountered before, making a major milestone for career.
+The I.T.
+Industry in China is a rapidly growing market.
+Over the last year in Hong Kong, I’ve been lucky enough to work on an exciting project.
+I’ve also had the chance to learn something new and innovative, making a significant milestone for my career.

 Like many other projects, it is better to have every team member in the same place.
-I worked with the remote colleagues in different time zones, including Pacific Standard Time, some with UTC-06:00, and others with UTC+10:00… but it’s not ideal in terms of productivity.
+I worked with remote colleagues in different time zones, including Pacific Standard Time, some with UTC-06:00, and others with UTC+10:00… but it’s not ideal for productivity.

 The other challenge is you need to speak the customer’s language.
-For those of you who speak Chinese but can’t type fast, I would recommend to learn pinyin input method in order to catch up with the fast conversations in QQ chat.
+I recommend learning the pinyin input method for those who speak Chinese but can’t type fast enough to catch up with the brief conversations in Q.Q.
+Chat.

-Our public beta test of the Ember application, however, has performance issue.
-The initial load and rendering is pretty slow, even though Ember has nice development tools.
-To make things worse, at least 20% of customers have low end specification computer with old browser.
-I was stunned to witness Windows XP turns to blue screen of death by simply loading font awesome icons.
-Eventually, we solve this biggest problem by refactoring with vanilla js.
-Although the speed is awesome, the amount of code written is doubled with triple amount of states and bugs to handle, which is not ideal either.
+Our public beta test of the Ember application, however, has performance issues.
+The initial load and rendering are pretty slow, even though Ember has friendly development tools.
+At least 20% of customers have a low-end specification computer with an old browser to make things worse.
+I was stunned to witness Windows XP turn to the blue screen of death by simply loading awesome font icons.
+Eventually, we solved this biggest problem by refactoring with vanilla js.
+Although the speed is fantastic, the amount of code written is doubled with triple the number of states and bugs to handle, which is not ideal.

-We’ve learned one important thing the hard way.
-In retrospect, you need to have full control of delivery pipeline, otherwise you’ll never release.
+We’ve learned one crucial thing the hard way.
+In retrospect, you need to have complete control of the delivery pipeline.
+Otherwise, you’ll never be released.
 It’s an art to ship early and often.
-We spent months working on 3 re-designs, unfortunately it’s still not able to launch regardless of all the positive feedback we received.
-It’s too risky for big cooperate to change, and it’s too hard to overcome the big cooperate’s culture with fear of change.
+We spent months working on three re-designs.
+Unfortunately, it’s still unable to launch regardless of all the positive feedback we received.
+It’s too risky for big corporations to change, and it’s too hard to overcome the tremendous corporate culture with fear of change.

-With this project experience, we have learnt a lot in both tech side and project management side.
+With this project experience, we have learned a lot on both the tech and project management sides.
 Shipping early and often is the best practice, and I hope to apply some of these techniques to other projects in the future.